LeDuyNg/Faculty-Reminder/ReadMe.txt

 # Version: 0.4

 # who did what:
-1. Le Duy Nguyen - Buttons and program unctionality
+1. Le Duy Nguyen - Create the office hour saving functionality
-2. Lima Ibrahimkhail - Home Page and Functionality
+2. Lima Ibrahimkhail - Layout designer for the View Office hour Page
-3. Billy Porras-Molina - View Office Hour Page
+3. Billy Porras-Molina - Viewing Office Hour function implementation

 # Any other instruction that users need to know: